 Healthcare is a buzzworthy topic in our nation right now.
 As mental health care providers, we have grave concerns about the future of mental health coverage.

 ADHD and substance abuse are commonly co-occurring disorders.
 Let's look into the correlation vs. causation.

-Childhood mental health issues are on the rise.
-It will take a village to identify and treat them.
-Better understanding them is a start.
+Childhood mental health issues are on the rise, and it will take a village to identify and treat them.
+Improving our understanding of them is a start.